United States Air Force: E – Special Electronic

 The purpose of electronic warfare is to deny the opponent an advantage in the EMS and ensure friendly, unimpeded access to the EM spectrum portion of the information environment.
 Electronic warfare aircraft are used to keep airspaces friendly, and send critical information to anyone who needs it.
 They are often called "the eye in the sky".
-The roles of the aircraft vary greatly among the different variants to include electronic warfare and jamming (EC-130H), psychological operations and communications (EC-130J), airborne early warning and control (E-3), airborne command post (E-4B), range control (E-9A), and communications relay (E-11A, EQ-4B).
+The roles of the aircraft vary greatly among the different variants to include electronic warfare and jamming (EA-37B Compass Call), psychological operations and communications (EC-130J), airborne early warning and control (E-3), airborne command post (E-4B), range control (E-9A), and communications relay (E-11A, EQ-4B).